 Maybe even here:

 that there are a WHOLE LOT of #@!%^&*$ slabs down there.
 Sheesh!
 Just to put the task into a better perspective, the island population at the time of the attack is estimated as high as fifty-four thousand military and local population (although it has shrunk to less than 3,200 (1980 census) at the present time.
-However on both my previous visits in 2010 and 2011, I would put the population far lower around 300-500, but whose counting now.
-Before it had laundry facilities, hospitals, hotels, movie theaters, library, sea plane base, electrical grid, vast plumbing system, communication lines..oh, and a huge military operation so, that too.
+However on both my previous visits in 2010 and 2011, I would put the population far lower at around 300-500, but who’s counting now?
+Before it had laundry facilities, hospitals, hotels, movie theaters, library, sea plane base, electrical grid, vast plumbing system, communication lines… oh, and a huge military operation.
+So, that too.
 After Operation hailstone, and a few other attacks here and there, and the island was reduced to pretty much what it is today.
 I really feel for these folks that live there now, as they don’t even have a functioning road system or a reliable electrical grid.
 And to meet and speak with them, it don’t really seem to matter anyway as most people I met, both young and old, were friendly, helpful, and offered me assistance without hesitation.

 Throughout their continued hardship, they are still helpful and generous with their time and sweat, as you can see in a short video I took of them digging a huge hole, one of many, to find a buried building foundation.

-So, now I continue to sift between WWII battle damage photos and compare them with photos from present day Moen / Tonoas.
-Let’s hope I can remove the straw for huge magnifying glass and get down to business.
+So, now I continue to sift between WWII battle damage photos and compare them with photos from present day.
+Let’s hope I can remove the straw or find a huge magnifying glass and get down to business.